Legal Research and Writing

 - Current résumé.
 If you know your summer plans now, please note them on your résumé.

 - Writing Sample.
 A seminar paper, unedited journal note, Law Fellow bench memo, or sample from practice is fine.
+If you are a Law Fellow, feel free to submit your draft bench memo.
 Please submit something you have written alone, preferably something more recently written than your first-year papers.

 - References.
-A reference from your LRW professor is most helpful.
+A reference from your Legal Practice professor is most helpful.

-Interviews will probably be held April 25 or 26.
+Interviews will probably be held April 24 or 25.
 You will meet in small groups with me.
-Sign up for an interview in the Writing Center appointment book outside of Room 540.
+You will be provided a link to Google doc for interview sign up times.